 In non-separation-of-duty scenarios, a GaussDB(DWS) user account can be created and deleted only by a system administrator or a security administrator with the CREATEROLE attribute.
 In separation-of-duty scenarios, a user account can be created only by a security administrator.

 When a user logs in, GaussDB(DWS) authenticates the user.
 A user can own databases and database objects (such as tables), and grant permissions of these objects to other users and roles.
 In addition to system administrators, users with the CREATEDB attribute can create databases and grant permissions to these databases.

 Adding, Modifying, and Deleting Users

-- To create a user, use the SQL statement CREATE USER.For example, create a user joe and set the CREATEDB attribute for the user.
+- To create a user, use the SQL CREATE USER statement.

 - To create a system administrator, use the CREATE USER statement with the SYSADMIN parameter.

-- To delete an existing user, use DROP USER.
+- To delete an existing user, use the DROP USER statement.

-- To change a user account (for example, rename the user or change the password), use ALTER USER.
+- To change a user account (for example, rename the user or change the password), use the ALTER USER statement.

 - To view a user list, query the PG_USER view.

 SELECT * FROM pg_user;